 Are you a woman involved in a tech enterprise that has not yet started actively trading?APPLY

 Are you a woman who plays a definitive role in an existing tech enterprise which has been trading for less than five years and has a turnover of less than £10m?APPLY

-Are you interested in buying tickets to the live pitch and Awards at the House of Lords on 18th January 2018?BUY TICKETS
+Are you interested in buying tickets to the live pitch and Awards at the House of Lords on 7 February 2019?BUY TICKETS

 The Awards have gathered a panel of expert judges who know exactly what a solid tech proposition and strong leadership look like.
 Check back soon for more announcements as we continue to confirm the line-up.